KareemEmadd/Guide-Me-Navigation-App/README.md

 TensorFlow Lite. <br>

 ## Limitations
-Distance is measured starting from 30 cm away to 200 cm.
+Distance is measured starting from 30 cm away to 200 cm. <br>
-Room lighting is important for object detection range.
+Room lighting is important for object detection range. <br>
-Phone must be connected to the internet.
+Phone must be connected to the internet. <br>

 ## Acknolowdgements
 Dr. Salama Mohamed for providing prespective on the difficulties faced in his everyday life as someone with vision impairment.